Pallesen01/spotify-playlist-downloader/README.md

 duration similarity which helps select the official or most accurate audio track for each song.

-Album artwork is now removed as soon as all tracks from that album have been processed rather than waiting until the end of the run.
+Album artwork is deleted immediately after each song is downloaded and tagged so that images are not left behind after the metadata is applied.

 ## Usage